cakebatterandsprinkles/portfolio-gatsby/src/posts/35-spa_vs_mpa.md

 ---
-title: "Single-Page Application (SPA) vs. Multi-Page Application (MPA) vs. Progressive Web Apps (PWA)"
+title: "Single-Page Application vs. Multi-Page Application vs. Progressive Web Apps"
 date: "2021-01-22"
 tags: ["Web Development"]
 summary: "In this article, I briefly explain about two main web application patterns, single-page application and multi-page application, and their differences.
 I also talk about what progressive web apps are."